impredicative/irc-rss-feed-bot/README.md

 For multiple servers, use an instance per server.
 * Entry URLs are all shortened using [`bitlyshortener`](https://github.com/impredicative/bitlyshortener/).
 * A SQLite database file records the entries that have been posted, thereby preventing them from being reposted.
-Deduplication of a post is per channel, not per feed.
+Deduplication of a post can be per-feed or per-channel, with the default being per-feed.
 * Entries are posted only if the channel has not had any conversation for at least 15 minutes, thereby preventing the interruption of any preexisting conversations.
 * Poll frequency of each feed is individually customizable.